claudiofsr/find-identical-files/README.md

 "A hash function is a mathematical algorithm that takes an input (in this case, a file) and produces a fixed-size string of characters, known as a hash value or checksum.
+The hash value acts as a summary representation of the original input.
-This hash value is unique to the input data, meaning even a slight change in the input will result in a completely different hash value."
+This hash value is unique (disregarding unlikely [collisions](https://en.wikipedia.org/wiki/Hash_collision)) to the input data, meaning even a slight change in the input will result in a completely different hash value."

 Hash algorithm options are: